 Photo quality is variable.
 On a sunny day, the quality is good, with a lot of details.
-However, if you take photos indoors, noise accumulates, but in essence they look good, thanks to the post-processing, which largely removes them, although the camera sometimes knows how to overdo it.
+However, if you take photos indoors, noise accumulates, but in essence, they look good, thanks to the post-processing, which largely removes them, although the camera sometimes knows how to overdo it.
 1080p video is of acceptable quality, especially if the brightness is good.
-The front camera in VGA resolution is pretty bad, but it can be used for some selfies.
+The front camera is VGA resolution and it is pretty bad, but it can be used for some selfies.

 Sony Xperia M2 specification and performance